Rachealelias/slq_bootcamp/challenge.md

 ### Here is the list of fata you will have to collect

-1. return the names and masses of all the stars whose type is "red dwarfs"
+- return the names and masses of all the stars whose type is "red dwarfs"
-2. return the names of the hostile planets
+- return the names of the hostile planets
-4. return all of the info about the fastest spaceship
+- return all of the info about the fastest spaceship
-5. return a list of all spaceships names and the planet they belong to
+- return a list of all spaceships names and the planet they belong to
-6. return a list of all astronauts aboard the spaceship named 'Galactica'
+- return a list of all astronauts aboard the spaceship named 'Galactica'
-7. return a list of all astronauts from the planet named 'Alpha 34'
+- return the planet name, the count of all spaceships from each planet, and the name of the star of their planetay system
-8. return the planet name, the count of all spaceships from each planet, and the name of the star of their planetay system
+- order the planets based on how many astronauts are from that planet
-9. order the planets based on how many astronauts are from that planet
+- order the planets based on how many astronauts over the age of 60 are from that planet
-10. order the planets based on how many astronauts over the age of 60 are from that planet 8return the planet name, the count of all spaceships from each planet, and the name of the star of their planetay system
+- return the planet name, the count of all spaceships from each planet, and the name of the star of their planetay system
-2. return the planet name and count of astronauts of all spaceships where the planet_id is 3
+- return the planet name and count of astronauts of all spaceships where the planet_id is 3